awsdocs/amazon-rekognition-developer-guide/doc_source/aggregated-metrics.md

 Each graph shows aggregated metric data collected over a specified period of time\.
 A total count of aggregated metric data for the time period is also displayed\.
 To see metrics for individual API calls, choose the link beneath each graph\.

 To allow users access to the Rekognition metrics pane, ensure that the user has appropriate CloudWatch and Rekognition permissions\.
 For example, a user with `AmazonRekognitionReadOnlyAccess` and `CloudWatchReadOnlyAccess` managed policy permissions can see the metrics pane\.
 If a user does not have the required permissions, when the user opens the metrics pane, no graphs appear\.
-For more information, see [Authentication and Access Control for Amazon Rekognition](authentication-and-access-control.md)\.
+For more information, see [Identity and Access Management for Amazon Rekognition](security-iam.md)\.

 For more information about monitoring Rekognition with CloudWatch see [Monitoring Rekognition](rekognition-monitoring.md)\.